actions-on-google/actions-builder-canvas-codelab-nodejs/README.md

 1. From the [Actions on Google Console](https://console.actions.google.com/), **New project** > **Create project** > under **What kind of Action do you want to build?** > **Game** > **Blank project for smart display**

 #### Firebase Hosting Deployment
-1. Run `firebase deploy --project {PROJECT_ID} --only hosting` to deploy the web app to Firebase Hosting
+1. Run `firebase deploy --project {projectId} --only hosting` to deploy the web app to Firebase Hosting
    + To find your Project ID: In the Actions Console console for your project, navigate to ⋮ > Project settings > Project ID.

 #### Actions CLI